Fire Risk Assessments

 I'm building or changing use of my premises, which legislation applies?

 It is likely that building regulations will apply and you should contact a building control body, such as your local authority Building Control department, in the first instance.
-More information is available here.
+More information on